NovaPlayBuild/hyperplay-docs/developer-docs/api/add-token-1.md

 ## Request

-HyperPlay’s API includes `chainId` in the request body for better UX and security.
+NovaPlay’s API includes `chainId` in the request body for better UX and security.

 rpcRaw